sofa-org/sofa-gitbook/04-tokenomics/01-rch.md

 ## $RCH Token Float

 1. Total supply of $RCH is capped at 37,000,000.
-2. 60% of $RCH supply (25 million) is pre-mined and locked in a Uniswap liquidity pool (vs ETH), while the remaining 40% will be released on a pre-determined airdrop schedule to protocol users and supporters.
+2. 60% of $RCH supply (25 million) is pre-minted and locked in a Uniswap liquidity pool (vs ETH), while the remaining 40% will be released on a pre-determined airdrop schedule to protocol users and supporters.
 3. **100% of all SOFA.org protocol revenues will be used to purchase** and burn $RCH from Uniswap's LP pool.
 4. **As transaction volumes increase, the outstanding float of $RCH will decrease as burn rates overwhelm the daily airdrops.**  This creates a net deflationary supply drain, pushing up the price of $RCH into a higher equilibrium, with benefits accuring completely to token holders (users).
 5. Over the long-term, **price accretion on RCH should be a direct reflection of the protocol's accumulated usage**, aligning the success of the protocol with significant capital gains to our core users and token holders.